Mariusz Kazana

 Mariusz Kazana (5 August 1960 – 10 April 2010) was a Polish diplomat and political figure.

-Kazana was born in Bydgoszcz.
+Kazana was born in Bydgoszcz and studied law at the University of Warsaw.
 He served as Director of Diplomatic Protocol in the Ministry of Foreign Affairs until his death in the 2010 Polish Air Force Tu-154 crash near Smolensk.

+He was buried in the Powązki Military Cemetery with full military honours, including an honour guard and gun salute.

+The Mariusz Kazana Foundation was created in his memory on 29 September 2010, and is headed by Kazana's widow, Barbara Kazana, who serves as the foundation's president.
+The foundation aims to "build a positive image of Poland by popularising culture and art in the country and abroad and [strengthen] international artistic exchange".